zio/zio/docs/reference/core/zioapp.md

 ## Customized Runtime

-In the ZIO app, by overriding its `runtime` value, we can map the current runtime to a customized one.
+In the ZIO app, by overriding its `bootstrap` value, we can map the current runtime to a customized one.
 Let's customize it by introducing our own executor:

 ```scala mdoc:invisible
 import zio._